poshithNandyala/professional-backend-structure/README.md

 ## 🧩 Customization

-This boilerplate is designed to be easily extendable:
+This boilerplate is designed to be easily extendable and adaptable for different media applications.

+🛠️ **Note:** This backend was originally built for a YouTube-like application.
+You can customize it as needed for your own use case—whether it's a media-sharing platform, streaming service, or educational portal.

 1. Add new models to `src/models/`
 2. Register new routes in `src/routes/`
 3. Create controllers in `src/controllers/` to handle business logic
 4. Add helper utilities and services in `src/utils/`

 ## 📸 Example Use Case